 This note looks at the UK's trade with its main trading partners.Jump to full report >>

 This note looks at the UK’s main trading partners over the last 10-15 years.
 The attached Excel spreadsheet (see under supporting documents) allows for easy access and presentation of 2018 data on UK trade with individual countries.

 Looking at individual countries, the US is the UK’s largest trading partner.
-The UK exported £84 billion of goods and services to the US in 2015, 16% of the total.
+The UK exported £100 billion of goods and services to the US in 2016, 18% of the total.
 This was slightly more than twice as much as exports to Germany, the second largest export market (£49 billion).
-10 of the UK’s top 25 export markets in 2014 were EU member states.
-13 of the top 25 countries from which the UK imports were EU member states.
+10 of the UK’s top 25 export markets in 2016 were EU member states, as were 13 of the top 25 countries from which the UK imports.

 The Commonwealth accounts for around 10% of UK trade.
 This proportion has remained reasonably stable over the last decade.
 The UK’s largest trading partners among the Commonwealth countries are India, Australia, Canada, Singapore and South Africa.

 Commons Briefing papers CBP-7593